Skip to content

 • Risk identification and mitigation

-Handoff: Suggests azure-diagrams skill or IaC planning agent (bicep-plan / terraform-plan).
+Handoff: Suggests drawio skill or IaC planning agent (iac-planner).

 Step 3: Design Artifacts (🎨 Artisan | Optional)